-- (1) The Class A Certificates were originally issued on October 28, 2020, and the first Regular Distribution Date for such Certificates was January 15, 2021. - We have assumed that the composition of the Collateral remains the same as it was on the Class B Issuance Date through the Final Expected Distribution Date.
+We have assumed that the composition of the Collateral remains the same as it was on the Issuance Date through the Final Expected Distribution Date.
 Assumed Aggregate Collateral Value reflects the sum of the appraised values of the Spare Parts, Spare Engines and Aircraft included in the Collateral.
 In the case of the Spare Parts, initial and forward appraised values reflect current market value as of August 31, 2020, as appraised by mba.
 We have assumed that such value does not change during the term of the Certificates.
-In the case of the Spare Engines and Aircraft, the initial appraised values of each Spare Engine and Aircraft as of the Class A Issuance Date reflect as of Spetember 1, 200 the lower of the mean and median of the base values thereof as provided by BK, ICF and mba, each as adjusted for current maintenance condition as determined by mba.
-Forward appraised values as appraised by BK, ICF and mba, each as adjusted for projected maintenance condition as determined by the and calculated by interpolating the annual forecasted half-life base values and maintenance adjustments determined by the appraisers.
-See "Risk Factors-Risk Factors Relating to the Class B Certificates and the Offering-The Appraisals are only estimates of Collateral value".
+In the case of the Spare Engines and Aircraft, the initial appraised values of each Spare Engine and Aircraft reflect as of September 1, 2020 the lower of the mean and median of the base values thereof as provided by BK, ICF and mba, each as adjusted for current maintenance condition as determined by mba.
+Forward appraised values reflect as of September 1, 2020 the lower of the mean and median of the projected base values as appraised by BK, ICF and mba, each as adjusted for projected maintenance condition as determined by mba.
+See "Risk Factors Relating to the Certificates and the Offering-The Appraisals are only estimates of Collateral value".
 United is required to provide to the Loan Trustee a semiannual appraisal of the Collateral.
-See "Description of the Collateral and the Appraisals-Semiannual LTV Test". - (3) Outstanding balances as of each Regular Distribution Date are shown after giving effect to distributions expected to be made on such distribution date. - (4) The LTVs for each Class of Certificates were obtained for the Class B Issuance Date and each Regular Distribution Date by dividing (i) the expected outstanding balance of such Class (together, in the case of the Class B Certificates, with the expected outstanding balance of the Class A Certificates) after giving effect to the distributions expected to be made on such date, by (ii) the assumed value of the Collateral on such date based on the assumptions described above. - (5) The Class A Certificates were previously offered under a separate prospectus supplement of United dated October 20, 2020 and were issued on October 28, 2020.
-The Class A Certificates are not being offered pursuant to this Prospectus Supplement.
+See "Description of the Collateral and the Appraisals-Semiannual LTV Test".

+(2) Outstanding balances as of each Regular Distribution Date are shown after giving effect to distributions expected to be made on such distribution date.

+(3) The LTVs for the Certificates were obtained for the Issuance Date and each Regular Distribution Date by dividing (i) the expected outstanding balance of such Certificates after giving effect to the distributions expected to be made on such date, by (ii) the assumed value of the Collateral on such date based on the assumptions described above.